Football Practice - 08-06-14 - Photos by Geoff Thurner, Copyright 2014.

-Dave Schramm is in his second season as the offensive coordinator and quarterbacks coach for the Bulldogs.
+Dave Schramm enters his third year as the offensive coordinator and quarterbacks coach for the Bulldogs.
 He was hired on Jan.
 4, 2012.

-All the success that Fresno State obtained offensively in 2013 was set up by Schramm's first season, he transitioned the Bulldogs who had traditionally used a pro-style offense into an up-temp spread system designed to get the ball into the hands of the teams playmakers in space.
+All the success that Fresno State obtained offensively in 2013 was set up by Schramm's first season when he transitioned the Bulldogs, who had traditionally used a pro-style offense into an up-tempo spread system designed to get the ball into the hands of the team's playmakers in space.

-Fresno State found success right away running Schramm's offense in year one in his system.
+Fresno State reaped the awards right away running Schramm's offense in year one in his system.
 The Bulldogs ranked 17th nationally and led the Mountain West in scoring at 37.9 points per game in 2012.
 Fresno State also ranked 16th nationally in total offense with 477.5 yards per game and 12th in passing offense at 325.6 yards per game.

-Schramm's offense produced six games with at least five hundred yards of offense and scored 40 or more points in seven games.
+Schramm's offense in 2012 produced six games with at least five hundred yards of offense and scored 40 or more points in seven games.
 In 2013, the Bulldogs had six games with over 600 yards of offense, including a school record 822 yards on Nov.
 23 vs. New Mexico.

-In addition to those two, Schramm also had two other first-team all-conference selections in running back Robbie Rouse and left tackle Austin Wentworth.
-Rouse became Fresno State's all-time leading rusher in 2012, a year in which he ranked 14th nationally with 1,490 rushing yards and 18th with 148.1 all-purpose yards.
+In addition to all the passing records set under Schramm, running back Robbie Rouse became Fresno State's all-time leading rusher in 2012, a year in which he ranked 14th nationally with 1,490 rushing yards and 18th with 148.1 all-purpose yards.
 Rouse also caught 63 passes in Schramm's offense.